CodeConnoisseur74/the-win-manager/README.md

 I made sure to keep my requirements.txt file up to date throughout development, running the command `pip3 freeze --local > requirements.txt` from the terminal whenever any new libraries were installed.
 It is important that all requirements are added to this file before deployment so Heroku installs the necessary dependencies.

 In development mode, the sqlite3 database provided by Django was used but this was not suitable for use in a production environment.
 The deployed site uses a PostgreSQL database hosted by [elephantSQL](https://www.elephantsql.com/) that Heroku can access.
 It was therefore necessary to create an account with elephantSQL, and create a new database instance selecting the Tiny Turtle(free) plan.
-My database instance is also named 'rewind'.
+My database instance is also named 'The Wins Manager'.
 From the ElephantSQL dashboard, clicking on the database reveals a 'details' page where you can access the database URL, which is necessary for use in both the production and development environments.

 To implement functionality of the PostgreSQL database with Django, the following libraries were installed using the terminal command: